DallanQ/chatbot-frontend/README.md

 - `GOOGLE_CLIENT_ID`: Your Google OAuth client ID
 - `GOOGLE_CLIENT_SECRET`: Your Google OAuth client secret

-The build process will automatically create a `.env.production` file with these variables, including a dynamically generated `NEXTAUTH_URL`.
+The build process will automatically create a `.env.production` file with these variables and set `AUTH_TRUST_HOST=true` for AWS Amplify's reverse proxy.

 > **⚠️ Security Note**: This approach stores secrets as environment variables that are accessible during build time and written to `.env.production`.
 While this simplifies deployment, it's not a security best practice.
 For production applications with sensitive data, consider using AWS Parameter Store or Secrets Manager for runtime secret injection instead.
 This tradeoff was made for deployment simplicity.